intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/cases.md

 ```

-Use the eventTitle, eventDate and eventActor properties at the case history grid's columnsets:
+Use the eventTitle, eventDate or eventActor properties at the case history grid's columnsets:

 ```xml